 Hungarian Stuffed Cabbage Rolls (Töltött Káposzta)

 Winter is the season for hearty Hungarian dishes.
 Cabbage is a favorite winter food that can be prepared in many delicious ways.
-Stuffed cabbage is one of the most popular classics and it usually makes the Christmas and New Year’s Eve menus in most homes.
+Hungarian stuffed cabbage rolls are one of the most popular classics and it usually makes the Christmas and New Year’s Eve menus in most homes.
 Preparation varies according to region and family, people prepare them not only on the stovetop, but also in the oven.
 Stuffed cabbage rolls come in many variations, the filling can be ground beef, pork, or chicken, the sauce can be plain or tomato based and adding smoked meat and/or sausage will only enhance the flavor.
 It is even better reheated.
 Here is my recipe:

 Recipe for 4 people: